imabhishek02/DSA/README.md

 10. Reversed the sentence using stack;

-    infix to prefix and postfix
+   (i). infix to prefix and postfix

+   (ii). implementaion of queue using array.